 Pit stop at Borough Market, one of London's oldest and best known food markets, to buy the makings of a picnic.
 Then it's just a 10-minute walk to the Globe theatre, built just a few hundred yards from the original Globe where the Bard himself trod the boards.

 Top tip: You can watch a play at the Globe for just £5 if you're happy to stand.

 The next stop on your cultural journey is the British Museum.
-Hop on the Northern Line tube at London Bridge station and go to Bank, then change onto the Central Line to Holborn (it should take around 26 minutes).
+Hop on the Northern Line tube at London Bridge station and go to Bank, then change onto the Central Line to Holborn.
 The British Museum is well worth a visit for the massive selection of ancient treasures on display.
-The permanent exhibitions are free so you can wander from room to room enthralled by such wonders as the Rosetta Stone, the Elgin Marbles and even the sarcophagus of a cat.
+The permanent exhibitions are free so you can explore the rooms, enthralled by such wonders as the Rosetta Stone, the Elgin Marbles and even the sarcophagus of a cat.

-You can't visit London without spending at least half a day exploring the shops, so what better way to spend the morning of your last day?
+You can't visit London without spending at least half a day shopping, so what better way to spend the morning of your last day?
 London offers a great choice of shops for every budget and style, from vintage markets to designer shops and everything in between.

 For some serious carbs to set yourself up for a hard day of shopping, head to Bread Ahead, a café and bakery in Soho.
 The salted caramel and honey doughnuts are to die for.

 Once you've had your caffeine fix, take a walk down Carnaby Street stopping off at historic Liberty London, to pick up some gifts in its iconic floral fabrics.